almasrifi-rami/cs-intro/README.md

 ## Final words

 Overall the course covers the basics of programming with Python and the core elements of programming.
 The problem sets are the most notable about it with a lot of fun and practice to show for in this course.
+I would recommend taking this course for anyone interested in starting to learn programming and anyone looking for a quick review of fundamentals.